anfbermudezme/Blog/README.md

 # Progammig languages of my interest &clubs;

-- Python &diams;
+- Python &spades;

 For data analysis and processing, which is useful for my career and my working environment.

-- JavaScript &diams;
+- JavaScript &spades;

 For creative projects using cool frameworks like react native.

-- LaTeX &diams;
+- LaTeX &spades;

 For the scientific articles, notes and other tools that I need for my career as a scientist.
 # My Social Networks &clubs;